 - All parties, submitter, reviewers and challenge managers have responsibilities within the review process

-- You are notified via email when review phases start and end
+- You are notified via email when review phases start and end.
+MAKE SURE YOU KNOW THE TIMELINE.

 - Delays can cause a reduction in payment